This is the ultimate guide to becoming a creativity coach.

 Head to social media and join relevant communities.

-Niche-specific communities on social media, such as r/Creativity, are full of your ideal clients!
+Niche-specific communities on social media, such as the subreddit r/Creativity, are full of your ideal clients!

 When you find the right community for you, hold off on talking about or pitching your creativity coaching services.
 Instead, focus on getting involved in the conversation and offering valuable advice first.